Legal Questions & Answers About Car Accidents

-I've just been in an accident.
+I’ve just been in a car accident.
 What do I do now?

 What do you need from me to file a claim?

 Obtain as much information as possible about the vehicles involved in your accident.
 You will need the driver’s name, address, license plate number and their insurance company information.
 If you have a claim number available that will be helpful in your case.

 When should I seek medical help?

 It is a good idea to seek the medical attention you need immediately, at minimum get a thorough examination.
 Insurance adjusters may try to lower your claim by reasoning that you must have not been injured because you did not seek immediate medical help.
 Make sure to promptly attend all these medical appointments because your credibility is at stake if you miss them.

 What can I do to help my attorney?

 Record your daily activities for the first few weeks (defined as physical, emotional, recreational and social activities) in addition to any inconveniences you may have experienced while conducting them.
 Did you miss church?
 Did you have to stop working out?
 Are you unable to go grocery shopping?
 Are you unable to be social with friends and family because you cannot sit or stand for long periods of time?
 Accidents can cause stress and anxiety causing a difficulty in remembering crucial facts.
 It is best to write down information immediately so important facts are not missed.
 Our attorneys will want to review your journal with you because in representing you, so we have a clear understand of what you experienced.

 My accident has limited my mobility.
 Can you send someone to me?